super-linter/super-linter/docs/add-new-linter.md

 If you want to propose a _Pull Request_ to add **new** language support or a new tool, do the following.

-## Update documentation

-Update the `README.md` to include:

-- `VALIDATE_<LANGUAGE_NAME>` and `FIX_<LANGUAGE_NAME>` variables.
-- If the new tool lints the entire workspace (`GITHUB_WORKSPACE`), explain that the tool ignores the following variables:
-  - `FILTER_REGEX_EXCLUDE`
-  - `FILTER_REGEX_INCLUDE`
-  - `IGNORE_GENERATED_FILES`
-  - `IGNORE_GITIGNORED_FILES`
-- The table of supported linters and formatters.
-- If the new tool supports its own configuration file search mechanism.

-## Provide test cases

-1. Create the `test/linters/<LANGUAGE_NAME>` directory.
-2. Provide at least one test case with a file that is supposed to pass validation, with the right file extension if needed:
-   `test/linters/<LANGUAGE_NAME>/<name-of-tool>-good`
-3. Provide at least one test case with a file that is supposed to fail validation, with the right file extension if needed:
-   `test/linters/<LANGUAGE_NAME>/<name-of-tool>-bad`.
-If the tool supports fix mode, the test case supposed to fail validation should only contain violations that the fix mode can automatically fix.
-Avoid test cases that fail only because of syntax errors, when possible.
-4. Update all the expected summary reports in `test/data/super-linter-summary`.
-5. If the tool supports check-only mode or fix mode, add the `<LANGUAGE>` to the `LANGUAGES_WITH_FIX_MODE` array in `test/testUtils.sh`

-## Update the test suite

-Update the test suite to check for installed packages, the commands that your new tool needs in the `PATH`, the expected version command, and for the existence of any configuration file you added:

-- `test/inspec/super-linter/controls/super_linter.rb`

 ## Install the tool

 1. Install the latest version of the tool by pointing to specific package or